Ventilation to Reduce Moisture and Condensation

 Subfloor fans do the same as roof ventilators but for your subfloor space.
 They extract the damp and moist air and replace it with fresh and dry air.
-This is crucially important during wetter months where subfloor areas can often stay wet for months on end.
-This can result in rising damp and structural damage.
+This is crucially important during wetter months when subfloor areas can often stay wet for months on end.
+This can result in rising dampness and structural damage.

 Our subfloor ventilation systems are highly effective and customisable to your needs.
 Read more about it on our dedicated subfloor page here!

 What is Mechanical Ventilation and How Does it Help Buildings Reduce Moisture and Condensation?

 Solar Whiz is a mechanical ventilation system.
 That means our subfloor and roof ventilators are operated using solar energy and actively extract air.
 Mechanical ventilation is far more effective than passive ventilation which typically relies on wind power and rising heat to move air around.
 Typical passive ventilation solutions include whirlybirds.
 We have talked about whirlybirds a great deal and would strongly encourage you to stay well away from them.

 Therefore, mechanical ventilators are far better equipped to help buildings reduce condensation.
 By working powerfully and efficiently to extract moisture from the roof or subfloor spaces, Solar Whiz solar powered fans are far more likely to achieve the results that you need.

 The other benefit that Solar Whiz has is that our units are solar-powered.
 That means that they can cost nothing to operate, saving you hundreds on your energy bills.